Twelve30/Protein-Analysis/README.md

 # Protein-Analysis
-A simple program that takes the amino acid sequence a protein and returns the number of particular residues in said protien

 This is a simple program made in C# that analyses the amino acid sequence in a protein and returns the number of particular residues in the sequence.
 It can also be used on any string to checkk how many times a particular character occurs in it.